Ranchuelo

 Ranchuelo is a town and municipality in the Villa Clara Province of Cuba.
-It was founded in 1734 and has a municipal population of 59,062, of which about 16,804 in the town itself.
+It was founded in 1734 and has a municipal population of 50,708, of which about 15,000 in the town itself.

 History

 Originally named Boca de Ranchuelo, the settlement was founded by Dionisio Consuegra on October 1, 1734.
 In 1856 it was linked to the national rail network, and in 1879 gained the municipal status.

 Geography

 The town is divided into the barrios of Norte, Poza de la China, Sitio Viejo and Sur.
-The municipality counts the town proper (with 16,804 inhabitants) and the consejos populares (i.e. "people's councils", mainly villages and hamlets) of Carlos Caraballo, Castaño, Conyedo, Diez de Octubre, Esperanza, Horqueta-Delicias, Ifraín Alfonso (also known as Central Santa María), Jicotea, Osvaldo Herrera (also known as Pastora), Rancho Grande-Jagua and San Juan de los Yeras.

 Ranchuelo is 7 km from San Juan de los Yeras, 9 from Esperanza, 16 from Cruces, 28 from Santa Clara, 43 from Cienfuegos and 256 from Havana.
 It borders with the municipalities of Santo Domingo, Cifuentes, Santa Clara, Manicaragua, Cruces and Lajas.

 Demographics

-In 2004, the municipality of Ranchuelo had a population of 59,062.
+In 2022, the municipality of Ranchuelo had a population of 50,708.
 With a total area of 556 km2, it has a population density of 106.2 /km2.